zowe/zowe-cli/docs/How_config_files_are_merged.md

     zowe config init --user-config --global-config
     zowe config init --user-config

-After the commands above, neither user config file has property values initially populated.
-As a result, a user will be prompted for every required connection property.
+The commands above create a set of empty profiles in both user config file.
+As a result, a user will be prompted for every required connection property that does not have a default value.

 <br/>